elmikewalsh/elmikewalsh/README.md

 <!-- PORTFOLIO:END -->

-You can see more of my recent project here: https://work.elmikewalsh.com/tag/delightful-digital-designs/
+You can see more of my recent projects here: https://folio.elmike.me/

 ### **Latest Blog Posts:**
 <!-- BLOG-POST-LIST:START -->